 Quick Summary

-Leadership and styles of leadership refer to the way a leader guides, influences, and motivates their team.
+Leadership and leadership styles refer to how a leader guides, influences, and motivates their team.
 It shapes how strategies are planned and executed, ultimately affecting team performance, stakeholder expectations, and overall success.

 Key insights about leadership styles: